stancil-marcus/Wiki-API/README.md

 # Wiki-API
 This is RESTful API for mock wiki website I did with the Complete Web Development Bootcamp 2019 Course.
+It's connected to a MongoDB database.